Tearran/its-bash/README.md

-# eft-its
+# its-bash
-eft-its are BASH and BASH hybrid scripts.
+BASH and BASH hybrid scripts.
 These scripts can be used like plug-ins add-on or  modules